vmarcinko/art-of-programming/markdowns/first.md

 ?

 No, it's not possible, because definition of SQL table prevents such records.

+CSV is also tabular format - does it have such possibility to prevent invalid values?

+No. Only SQL has it, CSV does not.

 OK, so let's say that "car" table given above is created with following statement: